achllzvr/NULP-Tabulation-System-2025/TBD–References_only/to do.md

 - [ ] Add Pre-Pageant Round Type.
     - [ ] Pre-Pageant Round Type uses Duos/ by pair scoring.
 - [ ] REQUIRED: Assign Judges on Round Feature.
+- [ ] In Live Control Center, instead of Live Activity, Have a live judge monitoring similar to the advancements panel.
+This will display the judges and their progress FOR THE CURRENT ACTIVE ROUND.
+- [ ] If there is ongoing round, blur the rows in the results page and an indicator that indicates “Ongoing Round.
+Results will reveal afterwards”
+- [ ] Participant Details Modal.
+Display Criteria and Score.
+- [ ] Judges’ Advancements Validation UI Fix
+    - [ ] Ongoing Advancement Validation but UI still displays the No Active Round below the Advancements Validation Card
+    - [ ] Also, details are not showing up.
+- [ ] Advancements Page
+    - [ ] Once the first automatic finalization of the advancements is done, stop the listener to cancel checking for completion of judges loop.
+    - [ ] The auto advancement should be from the Advocacy up to Sports Wear (Entire Pre-Q&A Round)
+    - [ ] Once Advancements are confirmed, disable page again.
+- [ ] Results Page and Advancements Computations
+    - [ ] Scores for all rounds should be a max of 100% (as per guidelines) and computations of the scores and weights of individual round will be followed as per guidelines.
+- [ ] Remove the Awards Page since we’ll be using the Awards in the Results page.
+- [ ] Make Public View fetch real data.

+Questions
+- [ ] What does Propose in Assign Major Awards do and What does Save Winners do.
+- [ ] For Auto-Generate in Award Results, this shows up:
+	“Data truncated for column 'division_scope' at row 1”

 OTHERS
 - [ ] Participants Page Filter by button/ dropdown.